 Or, if they’ve taken on too much and are missing deadlines, assign them some support to get caught up.

-Teach employees to plan and estimate their time better
+Teach your team to plan and estimate their time better

 We all want to think we can finish work quickly.
 But unfortunately, one of the most common skill gaps knowledge workers have is being able to estimate how long a project will take.
 When deadlines start stacking it’s easy to feel overwhelmed, overworked, and start making bad time management choices.